cr7pt0gr4ph7/blog/_posts/2024-03-13-applying-container-principles-to-the-desktop.md

     alignment: 100%
 ---

-I've recently migrated my personal PC from Windows to Linux, mainly because I did not see any value in purchasing yet another Windows version, when I mainly use it to run cross-platform applications and a web browser.
+I've recently migrated my personal laptop from Windows to Linux, mainly because I did not see any value in purchasing yet another Windows version, when I mainly use it to run cross-platform applications and a web browser.